To run a boarding kennel or cattery, home boarding for dogs or dog day care, you need a licence from the Council.

 The number of cats and dogs that may be accommodated will be specified on the licence along with statutory conditions.
 A local authority may authorise an officer, veterinary surgeon, or practitioner to inspect licensed premises.

-Information of persons who may not apply for a licence can be found in the Animal Licensing overview.
+Eligibility criteria of persons who may not apply for a licence can be found in the Animal Licensing overview.

 Once an application has been received and payment has been made, an authorised officer will inspect the proposed premises to determine if it a suitable environment to be licensed and meets the licence conditions.

-We aim to issue a decision on an application within 10 weeks of receiving it.
+We aim to make a decision on an application within 10 weeks of receiving it.
 It is possible that the process may take longer, for example if further information is required from the applicant or if it proves difficult to make the arrangements for the inspection.